atsushieno/aqua/README.md

 To build native hosting stuff, you will have to install sfizz dependencies such as libjack-dev and libsndfile-dev, then run `./build.sh`.
 As the build result, there will be `sfizz-aria2web/dist/lib/lv2/sfizz.lv2` directory.

 The plugin UI is neither X11, Gtk2/3 or Qt4/5 but is [KXStudio external UI namespace](https://kx.studio/ns/lv2ext/external-ui).
-The actual UI is `aria2web-host` running on its own isolated process.
-Since it uses WebKitGtk, you'll need it locally installed.
-The process isolation and management is [still an ongoing work](https://github.com/atsushieno/aria2web/issues/4), but the UI shows up on zrythm and qtractor.
+The actual UI is `aria2web-host` standalone program, running on its own isolated process.
+Since it uses WebKitGtk, you'll need it locally installed, but the UI shows up on zrythm and qtractor or perhaps any plugin host that supports the namespace.

-The inter-process messaging is done by simple and stupid pipes, with lots of help by [eidheim/tiny-process-library](https://gitlab.com/eidheim/tiny-process-library/).
+The inter-process messaging between LV2 UI plugin and the standalone process is done by simple and stupid pipes, with lots of help by [eidheim/tiny-process-library](https://gitlab.com/eidheim/tiny-process-library/).

+Current standalone host implementation is GTK-specific, but it is cosmetic to make it work for other OS-es, just a matter of tweaking the window handle a little bit (show / hide / disable close button).

 ## Debugging